Martin J. Levitt

-Martin J. Levitt (14 October 1944 - 21 November 2004) was a supervisory trainer, union buster and a union organizer on and off over a 20-year period before 1987 when he reportedly changed direction.
+Martin J. Levitt (14 October 1944 - 21 November 2004) was an American supervisory trainer, union buster and a union organizer on and off over a 20-year period before 1987 when he reportedly changed direction.
 He went from anti union to anti management and founded Justice for Labor Foundation and later wrote about his career in his autobiography released in 1993 entitled Confessions of a Union Buster which he authored with Terry Conrow Toczynski.
 The book found success among labor unions due to the lurid details he outlined about union busting tactics he claims to have used.
 Levitt says he entered the field in 1969 "as a young man with no particular feelings about unions but with a desire to use his considerable wits and smooth tongue to get ahead."
 Levitt stated that he was "one of the multimillion-dollar industry's best talents...caught up in the money and intellectual pleasure of the pursuit."
 During his later career he was known for holding seminars, newspaper articles and some national television interviews such as on 60 minutes and the TODAY show.

 In the book, Levitt details his work history from an inexperienced consultant first hired by a former IBEW union organizer named John Sheridan who had earned his stripes as a disciple of Nathan Shefferman who wrote a guide to union busting.
 Levitt recalled during his interview that Sheridan's 2nd in command Nick Sangalis did a background check and found "one" criminal skeleton in his closet: a conviction for receiving stolen property which, as detailed in his book, would become one of a long list of criminal convictions along with chronic alcoholism and mental illness for which the latter was diagnosed in 1977.
 His consulting career was atypical and went through upheavals until it culminated in what he terms was his "awakening" in 1987 when he called the AFL-CIO offices in Washington DC and spoke to the publisher of the RUB sheet (Report on Union Busters) saying "they had one less union buster to worry about". and soon thereafter he became an authority on union busting.
 His critics argue that he was an opportunist who found one more way to exploit labor unions.